 - Persons, who are employed in a correctional institution, place of open custody, or place of secure custody,

 - Police officers, civilian employees of a police service, or

 - First Nations constables and auxiliary members of a police service.

-The documents required by the Mandatory Blood Testing Act are time sensitive and MUST be filed with the Health Unit within 7 days of exposure.
+The documents required by the Mandatory Blood Testing Act are time sensitive and MUST be filed with the Health Unit within 7 days of exposure (day 0 is day of exposure).
 If forms are not completed and provided to the Medical Officer of Health within this time period, the Mandatory Blood Testing Act process cannot proceed.

 Mandatory Blood Testing Act Forms